 Biography

 Dimitris Kazazis was born and raised in the island of Lesbos, in Greece.
 He holds an Electrical and Computer Engineering diploma (2001) from the National Technical University of Athens (NTUA) and a Sc.M.
 (2005) and Ph.D.
 (2009) degree from Brown University in Providence, RI, USA (Prof. Alex Zaslavsky's group).
 He also spent the summers of 2006 and 2007 as a summer intern at IBM T.J.
 Watson Research Center in Yorktown Heights, NY, USA.
 Between 2009 and 2014 he was a postdoctoral researcher at the Laboratory for Photonics and Nanostructures in the outskirts of Paris (now Center for Nanoscience and Nanotechnology, Paris-Saclay) and between 2015-2016 he worked on a collaboration between the Laboratory for Photonics and Nanostructures and the Paris Observatory.
-In 2016 Dimitris Kazazis joined the Laboratory for Micro- and Nanotechnology at PSI as a researcher and project coordinator, where he locally coordinates the NFFA-Europe project.
+In 2016 Dimitris Kazazis joined the Laboratory for Micro- and Nanotechnology at PSI as a researcher and project coordinator.
+Since 2024 he is a tenured scientist in the Laboratory for X-ray nanoscience and technologies.
 Over the years he has worked and led several projects among which: characterization and modelling of the MOS transistor, ultrathin GeOI conventional and tunneling FETs, epitaxial growth of Ge on high-κ oxides, photocatalysis on thin high-κ oxides, suspended 2DEGs on III-V membranes for thermodynamic and MEMS applications, quantum Hall effect (QHE) in III-V and graphene (notably for metrological applications), state-of-the-art electrical resistance standards based on the QHE in graphene, Schottky diode based THz circuits for space applications, EUV interference lithography and achromatic Talbot lithography.
 He has taught several classes as a teaching assistant at Brown University (Introduction to Semiconductor and Semiconductor Electronics, Electricity and Magnetism, Analysis and Design of Electronic Circuits) and as part-time lecturer at Paris 7 University (Diderot), between 2013-2016 (undergraduate Physics) and has supervised several undergraduate and graduate students and postdocs.

 Institutional Responsibilitites